hms-dbmi/scw/_posts/2015-10-23-setup-alignment.md

 `-W 00:20` tells the scheduler the job should take about 20 minutes.

-`-q short` submits the job to the short queue.
+`-q training` submits the job to the training queue.
+[Note: If you are using your own account, please use `-q short` to submit the jobs to the short queue; the training queue can only be used by people using the training accounts.]

 The syntax of the tophat command is
 `tophat -p <NUMBER OF THREADS> --no-coverage-search --transcriptome-index=<PATH TO TRASNCRIPTOME INDEX> <PATH TO GENOME INDEX> <PATH TO INPUT FASTQ>`